 It is important that you organize and optimise the new (and old) Pinterest boards that you create.

 For each of your boards, you should do the following, these steps can all be implemented when you click on the Edit Board pencil icon:

 - Create branded board covers or select an image / pin that represents the content on the board.
 I created my covers in Canva, then pinned these to the relevant Pinterest board and selected them as the board cover in Edit Board

 - Create board names that are simple and searchable.
 You don’t need the name to be flowery or personal, and you should not use any plays on words or clever use of spelling.

-- Optimise your boards, like you would for search engines
+- Optimise your boards, as you would for search engines

-- Set correct category for the board travel, food, style, etc.
+- Set the correct category for the board travel, food, style, etc.